Explore FREE downloadable educational materials.

-In general, Hib disease is considered to be minimally contagious.
-It enters the body through the nasopharynx, and can remain there for several months with no symptoms.
-In some persons the organism causes an invasive infection and develops into meningitis.
-Although it’s not known how it gets into the bloodstream, it’s possible that a co-existing viral or mycoplasma infection of the upper respiratory tract may be a contributing factor.
+H. influenzae enters the body through the upper respiratory tract, and can remain there for several months without causing illness.
+Nontypeable strains of H. influenzae colonize in the respiratory tract of approximately 75 percent of healthy adults.
+Currently, Hib is believed to colonize in the back of the throat in 3 to 5 percent of children.
+In some individuals, the organism causes an invasive infection such as pneumonia or meningitis.
+Although it is not known how H. influenzae enters the bloodstream, it is possible that a co-existing viral or mycoplasma infection of the upper respiratory tract may be a contributing factor.